In an open project, click Reports on the Author toolbar.

 Tip: You can also launch topic list by choosing View > Topic List.

-You can use the Filters panel at the right to filter the topic list by status, author, folder, and search.
+You can use the Filters panel at the right to filter the topic list by status, author, folder, search, and notes.

 For individual topics or multiple selected topics, you can use the context menu to edit (click Edit) and delete topics (click Delete), and configure topic properties (click Properties).
 The Properties panel shows the number of topics present in the topic list; you can use this information while filtering specific topics.
 You can also create a duplicate of an individual topic (click Duplicate) and locate a topic in a specific Table of Contents (click Locate in TOC).